The PTE Listening Fill in the blanks is the fourth and final section, evaluating your ability to comprehend spoken English in academic contexts.

 Regular listening practice: Cultivating a daily habit of listening to English songs, movies, etc., is necessary.
 It’s best to listen to different accents and speech patterns regularly to become more proficient in understanding spoken English.

 One common mistake in this PTE Listening section is choosing the wrong word form.
-Students often fail to pay attention to the specific nouns, verbs, adjectives, and adverbs, leading to losing the whole points of that answer.
+Students often fail to pay attention to the specific nouns, verbs, adjectives, and adverbs, leading to losing the whole point of that answer.

 To avoid this mistake, you should read the entire sentence carefully, focusing on the words both before and after the blank to determine the right word form.